ColorlessSaber/HTML-AND-CSS-PROJECTS/README.md

 ### Simple Recipes
 The focus of this single page website is utilizing CSS's animations to give the site some affects and the @media to change the elements when the screen reaches a certain size.
+JavaScript was used to make pop recipe cards and validate the form fill out.

 ### The Pet Shop Website
 A two page website that used the basics of HTML and CSS.
 It introduced how to use CSS to stylize the web pages, and how to link